jrc13245/Turtle-WoW-URL-Fixer/README.md

 ## How it works

-This extension uses Chrome's `declarativeNetRequest` API to intercept requests at the network level — before DNS resolution even happens.
+This extension uses the `declarativeNetRequest` API to intercept requests at the network level — before DNS resolution even happens.
 This means it works even though the old domain no longer exists.

 ## Compatibility

+- Firefox 109+
-- ✅ Google Chrome
+- Google Chrome
-- ✅ Microsoft Edge
+- Microsoft Edge
-- ✅ Brave
+- Brave
-- ✅ Other Chromium-based browsers
+- Other Chromium-based browsers

-Manifest Version 3 conform.
+Manifest Version 3 compliant.

 ## License